Knowing the difference: How to tell if a cat is a stray

 • Feral cat: Feral cats often have well-groomed, clean coats.
 Males may appear more muscular, and they may have an ear tip if they are part of a TNR program.

-• Owned cat: Owned cats are typically well-groomed and may wear a collar or tag indicating their ownership.
+• Owned cat: Owned cats, or pet cats, are typically well-groomed and may wear a collar or tag indicating their ownership.

 Vocalisation